paparazzi/flyingrobotcommander/README.md

     - Guided Route: show/guided/
     - Waypoint Route: show/waypoint/

- Assuming the server is running, type the following URL into a browser such as Chrome or Firefox to execute the flight block client view.
+Assuming the server is running on the local host(ip=127.0.0.1), type one of the following URL's into a browser(e.g. Chrome, Firefox, etc...) to execute the respective client view.

     localhost:5000/show/flightblock/
+    localhost:5000/show/guided/
+    localhost:5000/show/waypoint/

 Remember to configure the aircraft and flight block client data prior to accessing a client view.

 ## Video Demos: